 We always welcome parents and carers into Willow Class.
 At the end of each session please check your child's box for their art, crafts and other treasures, there might also be important letters from school in there.

-You can help your child cope with the new world of nursery life if you will:
+You can help your child cope with the new world of nursery life if you:

 School uniform in Willow Class (red sweatshirt or cardigan and white polo shirt - as in main school) is optional.
 We recommend leggings or jogging bottoms with a t-shirt and/or sweatshirt.